-Cadbury writes about his desire to become a medical missionary in China in 1908; his interest in founding a Christian medical school in China; his impact teaching Christianity to Chinese students; his life and work in China; Japan’s war on China; the work of his wife, Catharine Cadbury, supervising many local schools; reference to his internment by the Japanese army; the liberation of Canton in 1949; and the orphans of Canton.
+Cadbury writes about his desire to become a medical missionary in China in 1908; his interest in founding a Christian medical school in China; his impact teaching Christianity to Chinese students; his life and work in China; Japan’s war on China; the work of his wife, Catharine Cadbury, supervising many local schools; reference to his internment by the Japanese army; the liberation of Canton (Guangzhou) in 1949; and the orphans of Canton (Guangzhou).

 There is a book of course notes prepared by William Warder Cadbury for a course on comparative religion, published letters, and other material by and about Cadbury, as well as photographs, primarily those depicting Cadbury from infancy to old age.
 There are documents produced by and about organizations with which Cadbury was involved in the period 1923-1951, including Canton Hospital, Canton International Red Cross, Direct China Relief Incorporated, Kwangtung International Relief Committee, Canton Committee for Justice to China, and the China Medical Missionary Association.

 Standard Federal Copyright Laws Apply (U.S. Title 17).